ChanningPing/Bottom-Up-and-Top-Down-Attention-for-Image-Captioning-using-efficientdet-pytorch/README.md

 ## encoder : get 10 features (originally 36 features in paper)
 In the original paper, 36 features were extracted and attention was paid to.
 However, I had a limit of gpu, so I shortened it to 10, but there was no big difference between 36 and performance.
 Intuitively, 36 objects are not needed to create a single caption, so I think it would be okay to use 10 objects.

+## evaluation
+I tried to evaluate with visual genome dataset, but due to the nature of the data, we did not proceed with evaluation such as bleu because it had annotation that fits the dense capture task rather than the normal one.
+If I have time later, I will try using coco dataset.